 Yesterday (Aug 12) was a big deal.
-It was a big huge momentous exciting deal for many reasons.
+It was a big huge momentous exciting occasion for several reasons.

 - I could finally (almost) print

 - I opened a bank account (no Internet banking yet)

 - I got a phone (I feel really dirty about this one though)

 - (*I also ate pizza a few days ago!)

 Yes, it is true what they say.
 Living abroad means you do exciting things; noteworthy awesome things that make other people want to move abroad and also do exciting non-everyday-things that “over there” are everyday things… Alas, this blog post is not about those.

 Truth be told, the list above has been my “momentous occasion” this week.
 My anxiety over not being able to print is real.
 I’m an organizer.
 I thrive off of putting together colour-coded, filed and categorized documents, folders, you name it.
 I become flustered when I’m not able to keep things tidy.
 Growing up, Mom would have me file her receipts or organize the fridge or cantina because, somehow, I find it soothing, even enjoyable, to create order from chaos.
 I legitimately get excited sometimes, proud as a grade 1 showing off their scribbles which no one else thinks twice about.
 Thank goodness for oddball kids, eh!